cassa10/pds03-backend/README.md

 Build docker image of app with Dockerfile

+Copy /deploy/dev.env as .env in root repo folder

 Execute docker compose and start containers (database and app) with configuration at docker-compose.yml

 ## Install and run API (without Docker)